 With lighting being arguably the most important aspect of underwater photogrpahy, the Isotta RED64 strobe is one of the world's top tools of the trade.
 It is currently the most powerful underwater strobe on the market with a guide number 64 - which is twice the power of many popular strobes like the Sea & Sea YS-D2 J and Inon Z330.
 It also features a wide, 130 degree beam angle, a color temperature of 5300K, a guide number of 22 underwater, red and white focus lights, AA battery compatibility, neutral underwater buoyancy, and a double o-ring system.
 This strobe has been delayed due to coronavirus, but there are options on the market for Nikon users, so contact us to learn more.

-BEST UNDERWATER STROBES FOR MACRO PHOTOGRAPHY AND PHOTOGRAPHERS ON A BUDGET:
+BEST UNDERWATER STROBES AND FLASHES FOR MACRO PHOTOGRAPHY AND PHOTOGRAPHERS ON A BUDGET:

 There are a lot of great strobe options out there for photographers on a budget.
 However, this is a quick word of warning.
 Underwater lighting is the most important aspect of underwater photography.
 We recommend spending as much of your investment as possible in underwater lighting systems.
 It is better to budget a housing, lens, or camera rather than underwater lighting.
 If you purchase any of the "professional" grade strobes above, then you will be able to keep your kit "future-proof" and bring your strobes along to any upgrade.
 Budget strobes tend to be great for compact and macro shooters, but they can be more difficult to move to your next system if you choose to upgrade.